inspire-eu-validation/discovery-service/csw-iso-ap/at-32-language-getrecords-exception.md

 **Test method**

-* Send an invalid GetRecords request that raise an exception.
+* Send a valid GetRecords request with a language filter where the language is not supported by the service.

-    * Check manually that the exception is in default language.
+    * Check that the service does not raise an exception.

 * Send an invalid GetRecords request that raise an exception with a language filter.